-Operation Guardians, a multi-agency task force that performed surprise inspections in several California nursing homes, specifically looked for signs of nursing home abuse and neglect.
-When the task force performed a similar inspection on April 28, 2011 at the Bakersfield Healthcare Center nursing home, they found several serious violations, which showed that the facility was not providing adequate care to all of its residents.
+Operation Guardians, a multi-agency task force performed surprise inspections in several California nursing homes, which involved looking for signs of nursing home abuse and neglect.
+What the task force found in a Bakersfield Healthcare Center nursing home, was several nursing home violations.
+Violations exposed the facility of not providing adequate care to all of its residents.

 Examples of deficient care found by the professionals who inspected the facility include:

-- Licensed nurses at the Bakersfield facility failed to write down pertinent information about residents and they failed to comply with basic job requirements.
+- Licensed nurses at the Bakersfield facility failed to comply with basic job requirements and physicians' orders..

 - Many patients were transferred to acute care hospitals without valid reasons.

 - The nursing staff did not follow care plans.

 - There were not enough nurses on staff to meet the needs of the residents.